Skip to main content

 However, sometimes you have to be careful as that can impose an employee (in the legal sense) relationship and that will create issues with the country’s tax services because you are not an employer.

-This is especially important for any businesses who have a goal to trade globally, as you may hit a snag if you try to trade in a country where you have become associated with a fraudster, for example.
+This is especially important for any businesses that have goals to trade globally, as you may hit a snag if you try to trade in a country where you have become associated with a fraudster, for example.

 setting remote employees up for success graphic